 Adapting, standing out, and other skills across the standard human spectrum.

-If the recessive ginger gene is affected by climate change, then it would take many hundreds of years to see a decline.
+If (and that’s a bit ‘if’) the recessive ginger gene is affected by climate change, then it would take many hundreds of years to see a decline.
 At the moment it’s just a theory that we don’t believe.

-It should be next year – one question, why only wavy red hair?
+It should be summer 2018 – one question, why only wavy red hair?

 We can’t actually control that.